-Malar (Butterfly) Rash- is seen in 60-85% of children at the onset of SLE, is raised, nonpruritic, and non-scarring, extend over the nasal bridge, affects the chin and ears, but spares the nasolabial folds.
-Is distributed symmetrically in a butterfly fashion on both malar eminences and occasionally involves the forehead, may be precipitated by exposure to sunlight, does not result in scarring
+Malar (Butterfly) Rash- occurs in up to 33% of children at the onset of SLE, is not pathognomonic for SLE, a well demarcated, slightly elevated erythematous (red) rash.
+Distributed symmetrically in a butterfly fashion on both malar eminences and over the bridge of the nose, occasionally involves the forehead but spares the nasolabial folds, may be precipitated by exposure to sunlight , does not result in scarring

-- Discoid-Lupus Rash- is a rare manifestation in childhood SLE, occurs on the scalp or limbs.
-Scarring of the involved skin and hair loss of the temporal areas of the scalp is common. - Oral and Nasal Ulcers. - Hard Palate Lesions-a shallow, erythematous, painless ulcer with an irregular border, can also get erythematous lesions without ulceration.
-Mucous membrane involvement always indicates active SLE.
-Aphthous Ulcers-involve the mouth and pharynx, develop early in SLE and with exacerbation.
+- Discoid-Lupus Rash- unusual in childhood SLE, occurs on the scalp or limbs.
+Distributed asymmetrically, heal with atrophy and scarring of the involved skin. - Oral and Nasal Ulcerations - Hard Palate Lesions-a shallow, erythematous, painless ulcer with an irregular border, can also get erythematous lesions without ulceration.
+Mucous membrane involvement almost always indicates active SLE .
+Nasal Septum Lesions-perforation of Little's area, are asymptomatic and uncommon. .
+Aphthous Ulcers-involve the mouth and pharynx, develop early in SLE and with exacerbations.